AleksandraBogusz/photo-hub/README.md

 App starts with a login page to sign in with credentials.
 The credentials temporarily are: Login: login1 Password: pass
 ![image](https://user-images.githubusercontent.com/43926545/106159529-2db03780-6185-11eb-868c-65ec041774dc.png)

 By typing the search term users can find photos that they are intrested in.
 Photos are displayed as covers.
-Pictures are find by tags signed to each photo.
+Pictures are find by tags asigned to each photo.

 ![image](https://user-images.githubusercontent.com/43926545/106358975-a3480f00-630f-11eb-90a0-1de7da8ff7ac.png)

 After searching for "fashion"
 ![image](https://user-images.githubusercontent.com/43926545/106359005-d12d5380-630f-11eb-9200-1e230e19dbef.png)

+After clicking on the photo there is displayed a post with a full size photo and comments.
+![image](https://user-images.githubusercontent.com/43926545/106159917-97304600-6185-11eb-8c63-28778d8c69f5.png)
 When the background is clicked the post dissapears.

-After clicking on the photo there is displayed a post wit a full size photo and comments.
-![image](https://user-images.githubusercontent.com/43926545/106159917-97304600-6185-11eb-8c63-28778d8c69f5.png)

 The Infinite scroll is implemented.
 After all photos  are fetched or there are no results with given tag message "No results" is showed.